Pho 79 – Albuquerque, New Mexico

 It was doubly fortuitous for us in that we shared our inaugural meal at Pho 79 with our friends, prolific pod-casters Hannah and Edward who had also dined there the previous evening.
 Compounding our luck was true pho weather (blustery and overcast with wind), a day perfect for basking in the intoxicating fragrance and flavor of Vietnam’s favorite food.
 Prefacing the odoriferous delights was the malodorous bane to many diners, a durian shake.
 Considered the “world’s stinkiest fruit,” durian is a matter of personal preference.
 Even our server considers durian rank and off-putting and was surprised I would enjoy it so much.

-On Fridays, Pho 79 offers crawfish imported from the Louisiana Gulf Coast.
-Boiled in a slurry of seasonings, garlic cloves and liberal amounts of Cayenne, they’re as Cajun and as good as the crawfish we ate by the boatload when we lived on the Mississippi Gulf Coast.
+8 March 2014: For a few months in 2014, Pho 79 offered crawfish imported from the Louisiana Gulf Coast.
+Boiled in a slurry of seasonings, garlic cloves and liberal amounts of Cayenne, they were as Cajun and as good as the crawfish we ate by the boatload when we lived on the Mississippi Gulf Coast.
 A whole pound of crawfish per order seems more generous on your plate where each of the red-hued “mud bugs” seems larger than life.
 Alas, as with crawfish of all sizes, it takes a lot of work to extricate a relatively small amount of “meat” from the crimson crustacean.

 It’s not solely Cajuns who enjoy sucking crawfish heads.
 That’s how you extract the salty, spicy juices from the boil as well as a very rich, very flavorful yellow “fatty” substance which Cajuns prize most.
 Hardcore Cajuns actually pinch the head a little as they suck.
 It’s how you can savor every last morsel of that unctuous yellow fat.
 After witnessing Edward’s sucking skills, I’m convinced he’s a Cajun–at least at heart.